chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [CoServe: Efficient Collaboration-of-Experts (CoE) Model Inference with Limited Memory](https://arxiv.org/abs/2503.02354): a new scenario Collaboration-of-Experts instead of mixture-of-experts, provide some new oppotunities, acceped by ASPLOS'25
 - [ ] ⭐ [SeaLLM: Service-Aware and Latency-Optimized Resource Sharing for Large Language Model Inference](https://arxiv.org/abs/2504.15720): enables service-aware and latency-optimized LLM sharing on same device
 - [ ] [HybridServe: Efficient Serving of Large AI Models with Confidence-Based Cascade Routing](https://arxiv.org/abs/2505.12566): use multiple small model to achieve the accuracy of serving solely with giant DNNs(?)
+- [ ] [Quality-of-Service Aware LLM Routing for Edge Computing with Multiple Experts](https://ieeexplore.ieee.org/document/11086391?denied=): algorithm to route user requests from mobile and IoT devices to an appropriate LLM service (i.e., edge LLM expert) to ensure acceptable quality-of-service (QoS)
+- [ ] [Efficient Routing of Inference Requests across LLM Instances in Cloud-Edge Computing](https://arxiv.org/abs/2507.15553): a novel routing algorithm based on the Non-dominated Sorting Genetic Algorithm II (NSGA-II) to distribute inference requests across heterogeneous LLM instances in a cloud-edge computing environment

+### Embodied AI agent

+- [ ] [Boosting Embodied AI Agents through Perception-Generation Disaggregation and Asynchronous Pipeline Execution](https://arxiv.org/abs/2509.09560): disaggregates the perception and generation and provides controlled pipeline parallelism for them, and establishes a public context for perception and generation to share

+### Reasoning LLM

+- [ ] [Reasoning Language Model Inference Serving Unveiled: An Empirical Study](https://arxiv.org/abs/2510.18672): model quantization methods and speculative decoding can improve service system efficiency with small compromise to RLLM accuracy, while prefix caching, KV cache quantization may even degrade accuracy or serving performance for small RLLM

 ### LLM Application

 - [ ] [Teola: Towards End-to-End Optimization of LLM-based Applications](https://arxiv.org/abs/2407.00326): endd-to-end optimization
 - [ ] [Parrot: Efficient Serving of LLM-based Applications with Semantic Variable](https://arxiv.org/abs/2405.19888): accepted by OSDI'24
 - [ ] [Orion: Interference-aware, Fine-grained GPU Sharing for ML Applications](https://dl.acm.org/doi/10.1145/3627703.3629578): many LLM apps share GPU, accepted by EuroSys'24
-- [ ] [Why Do Multi-Agent LLM Systems Fail?](https://arxiv.org/abs/2503.13657): learn algorithm from it
-- [ ] ⭐ [Autellix: An Efficient Serving Engine for LLM Agents as General Programs](https://arxiv.org/abs/2502.13965): multi-agent has something similar to LLM application, scheduling and preemption
 - [ ] [Fast Inference for Augmented Large Language Models](https://arxiv.org/abs/2410.18248): seems a subclass of multi-agent
 - [ ] [Towards End-to-End Optimization of LLM-based Applications with Ayo](https://dl.acm.org/doi/abs/10.1145/3676641.3716278):  utilizes task primitives as the basic units and represents each query's workflow as a primitive-level dataflow graph, enables optimizations in parallelization, pipelining across primitives of different modules, and enhances scheduling to improve application-level performance
 - [ ] [Improving the End-to-End Efficiency of Offline Inference for Multi-LLM Applications Based on Sampling and Simulation](https://arxiv.org/abs/2503.16893): multi-LLM's end-to-end running
 - [ ] [Tempo: Application-aware LLM Serving with Mixed SLO Requirements](https://arxiv.org/abs/2504.20068): Meet SLO requirements for all services in the system and accelerate the overall process, can be used in multi-agent application
 - [ ] [Pie: A Programmable Serving System for Emerging LLM Applications](https://dl.acm.org/doi/10.1145/3731569.3764814): decomposes the traditional generation loop into fine-grained service handlers exposed via an API and delegates control of the generation process to user-provided programs, accepted by SOSP'25
+- [ ] [Efficient Serving of LLM Applications with Probabilistic Demand Modeling](https://arxiv.org/abs/2506.14851): the resource demands of LLM applications can be modeled in a general and accurate manner with Probabilistic Demand Graph (PDGraph), and applies the Gittins policy to determine the scheduling order that can minimize the average application completion time
+- [ ] [Justitia: Fair and Efficient Scheduling for LLM Applications](https://arxiv.org/abs/2510.17015): schedule a series of LLM inferences (LLM applications) on shared GPUs

 #### Multi-agent system

+- [ ] [The Cost of Dynamic Reasoning: Demystifying AI Agents and Test-Time Scaling from an AI Infrastructure Perspective](https://arxiv.org/abs/2506.04301): a survey for agents serving
+- [ ] [Why Do Multi-Agent LLM Systems Fail?](https://arxiv.org/abs/2503.13657): learn algorithm from it
+- [ ] ⭐ [Autellix: An Efficient Serving Engine for LLM Agents as General Programs](https://arxiv.org/abs/2502.13965): multi-agent has something similar to LLM application, scheduling and preemption
 - [ ] [Kairos: Low-latency Multi-Agent Serving with Shared LLMs and Excessive Loads in the Public Cloud](https://arxiv.org/abs/2508.06948): existing works have low serving performance for these multi-agent applications, mainly due to the ignorance of inter-agent latency and resource differences for request scheduling, this paper solve it
+- [ ] [KVFlow: Efficient Prefix Caching for Accelerating LLM-Based Multi-Agent Workflows](https://arxiv.org/abs/2507.07400): a workflow-aware KV cache management framework tailored for agentic workloads instead of simple LRU policy, and a CPU-GPU prefetch machanism
+- [ ] ⭐ [Batch Query Processing and Optimization for Agentic Workflows](https://arxiv.org/abs/2509.02121): represents each workflow as a structured query plan DAG and constructs a consolidated graph for batched queries that exposes shared computation
+- [ ] [What Limits Agentic Systems Efficiency?](https://arxiv.org/abs/2510.16276): based on that web environment latency can contribute as much as 53.7% to the overall latency in a web-based agentic system

 ### Fault Tolerance